scala/scala3/docs/docs/reference/other-new-features/export.md

     With export clauses, the following steps are added:

- 6. Compute the types of all paths in export clauses in a context logically inside the class but not considering any imports or exports in that class.
+ 6. Compute the types of all paths in export clauses.
  7. Enter export aliases for the eligible members of all paths in export clauses.

 It is important that steps 6 and 7 are done in sequence: We first compute the types of _all_